 Families are encouraged to enroll in the online prepayment service www.myschoolbucks.com for meal account payments and account tracking.
 There is a convenience fee for this payment service, however, there is no fee associated with account balance inquires through MySchoolBucks.

 Families should contact Nutrition Services for the following:

 - If you do not want your child to purchase a meal once their account is negative or if you want to restrict the purchase of a la carte foods, an alert can be placed on their student’s account.

 - If you need assistance with payment options to address school meal charges.

 Special Dietary Requests

-Submit diet order form A and/or B to the Nutrition Services office at 15130 N.E.
+The form must be completed in its entirety and signed by a state-recognized medical authority who is authorized to write medical prescriptions in the state of Washington.
+Completed forms must be submitted to the Nutrition Services office at 15130 N.E.
 95th St., Redmond 98052.
 Please do not submit this form to the school nurse or the district office.
 Doing so will delay the processing of your request.

 Each school handles allergies in a different way, depending on their students' needs.
 If your child has a severe allergy, it is important to communicate your concerns directly with the school.

 Nutrition Services uses food products that contain common allergens such as wheat, soy, egg, dairy and fish.
 These items are not specified on the menu due to product variations.
 If you have questions about allergens on specific menu items, contact the Nutrition Services office at (425) 936-1393.
 We are more than happy to work with you to accommodate allergy concerns.